mosTavassoli/IS-SunTech/ReportAsIs.md

 ### IT/IS  group / office

-The IT group is based in the central building and it is managed internally and some employees are responsible to develop, maintenance each department's systems and devices.
+The IT group is based in the central building and it is managed internally and some employees are responsible to maintenance each department's systems and devices.

 ## Formalization / specialization/ centralization